natekandler/js_array_methods/README.md

 - manipulate
 - filter
 - order

+Something to always remember with JavaScript is browser support.
+If you need to support below IE9 you will run into issues with many of these methods.
+Check the Mozilla docs linked for each method to see all of the info on browser support.

 ### Release 1: Iterating
 If we just need to iterate we can use JavaScript's [forEach](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach?v=example) method.